 Researchers at the University of Michigan came to this conclusion when they analyzed data on more than 10,500 participants in a government survey of seniors in 2000 and 2012.
 They reported their results in JAMA Internal Medicine.

-Other studies have reached the same conclusion about a decline in dementia; the long-running Framingham study, for example, found a drop of 20 percent every decade between 1977 and 2008.
-But the new study is more representative of the American population.
+Other studies have reached the same conclusion about a decline in dementia; the Neurology study included data from the long-running Framingham study, which found a drop in every decade between 1977 and 2008.

 Why would dementia decline?